pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1293-enh_tmo_mpod_apalis_hotfix.rst

   `MPODApalisChannel`.
 These have been helpful during operations at TMO.
   ``last_voltage_set`` will also get a ``voltage_setpoint`` alias, which is the original name as used in TMO's scripts.
+- Add proper control limits to `MPODApalisChannel.voltage` and `MPODApalisChannel.current`.
+  This will give useful errors when someone tries to put values outside of the channel's supported range.

 New Devices
 -----------